-Your vehicle will be inspected by DVSA if it has been uprated or downrated before it is issued with new plates at the new weights.
+Your vehicle will be inspected by DVSA if it has been uprated or downrated before it’s issued with new plates at the new weights.

-Up-plated and downplated lorries are not usually inspected, although downplated vehicles might have to pass an official weight test before DVSA issues a new plate.
+Up-plated and downplated lorries are not usually inspected, but downplated vehicles might have to pass an official weight test before DVSA issues a new plate.